junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "She might be upset if you keep the brake on when landing.
 That's where the noise comes from."
 Cas follows Dean up the steps around the hexagon-shaped console table, pointing at a handle on its face.
 "Type Forty model's common problem."

-The Doctor narrows his eyes at Cas a second time of the day.
-He unleashes the handle to the opposite direction, the noise quiets just like Cas said.
+The Doctor narrows his eyes at Cas a second time on the same day.
+He unleashes the handle to the opposite direction, and the noise quiets just like Cas said.
 "What are you?"
 The Doctor asks cautiously, "I don't think I've ever met your kind before."

 "I'm an Angel of the Lord," Cas answers potently.